-Spend on policy and information
+Spend on information and influencing

 Another of our priorities is to help people get an early cancer diagnosis, increasing the chance of successful treatment.
 Our Cancer Awareness Roadshow, information and public-facing campaigns help achieve this by boosting understanding of screening programmes, awareness of signs and symptoms of cancer and encouraging people to visit the doctor if they notice changes to their body which aren’t normal for them.

 Working with health professionals and health services is another vital part of our work, and includes providing on-the-ground support to improve practice, as well as evidence-based information, education and online toolkits.

 We also develop evidence-based policy and work with key decision makers to inform government action related to cancer, and to improve NHS cancer care.